DavideArgellati/godocker/README.md

 #Sample app with Docker Container#
- - docker with gin for live reloading
+ - gin for live reloading
  - glide for vendor packages

 #Usage#